mattinglyas/Serial_CAN_Arduino_ESP32C3/README.md

 The Serial CAN Bus module is based on MCP2515 CAN controller and MCP2551 CAN transceiver provides speed up to 1Mb/s.
 It also has a terminal block so you can connect to your vehicle’s OBD-II port with two wires.

+This verison was modified to only support hardware serial for compatibility with ESP32.

 With this library, you can,

 1. Send a CAN2.0 frame